sophgo/sophon-stream/docs/HowToMake_EN.md

 make -j4
 ```

-If the required SDK version was not provided in the previous sections, you'll need to package the `soc-sdk` by following this process:
+If the required SDK version was not provided in the previous sections, you'll need to package the `soc-sdk` by following this process.
+Note that for SE9 devices, sophon-img in the following command needs to be changed to sophon-img-se9.

 1. Unzip the contents of the `libsophon_soc_<x.y.z>_aarch64.tar.gz` file located in the `sophon-img` directory of the SDK.
 Copy all the contents of the `lib` and `include` folders to your `soc-sdk` directory.